karankartikeya/Keymusic/README.md

 # Keymusic
-An artistic per key sound web app
+An artistic per key sound web app (does not work on Mobile devices)

 https://keymusic.netlify.app/